- Pizza Dough Degassing

 Another advantage of degassing dough is that often, this is just what you need to get an airy textured pizza crust that is light and crispy on the outside and nice and chewy on the inside.

 Degassing pizza dough is usually a must, but you do it a little differently than other types of foods because, with pizza dough, you want stronger gluten instead of weaker gluten.

 When do you need to degas dough?

-Dough degassing is not something you should do to every single pizza dough.
+Dough degassing step is not something you should do to every single pizza dough.

-However, nearly all varieties of pizza doughs are degassed in some way.
+However, nearly all varieties of pizza dough are degassed in some way.
 Simply shaping dough, however gentle you are, will result in some loss of gas.

 Depending on the outcome you are looking for, you will either degas entirely or try to keep as much gas as possible.

 Here is what you need to ask yourself:

 Do you want big open holes in your pizza crust?

 For example, when making Neapolitan pizza or Sicilian Style pizza.